 Undergraduate opportunities

-Stanford undergraduate students interested in ocean research can pursue oceans-related courses and majors via the Department of Biology or Earth Systems.
+Stanford undergraduate students interested in ocean research can pursue oceans-related courses and majors via the Department of Biology, Earth Systems or Civil and Environmental Engineering.

 Stanford Undergraduate Admissions